 - Calcium chloride – used primarily on walkways and stairways but also on streets and lots when temperatures are below zero; purchased from the State of Wisconsin Purchasing/Waupun.

 During the winter of 2002-03 we began experimenting with a couple of liquid products made from a blend of magnesium chloride and condensed distiller solubles (agricultural by products such as from corn and sugar beets) which are used in pre-treating surfaces before a snowfall.
 The products are quite environmentally friendly plus they extend the working temperatures (to around minus 20 degrees) and reduce the corrosiveness of the salts.
 The results were impressive enough that we made a commitment to expand the program.
 We built sprayer units for tractors and purchased storage tanks in order to buy the liquids in bulk.
-We have used Magic Minus Zero, Ice Ban and Caliber M-1000.
-The product we are currently using is MeltDown Apex made by Envirotech Services.
-We also use the liquids to "fire up" other salts in deicing operations.
+The product we currently are using is MeltDown Apex made by Envirotech Services.